FOOD&SPICES

 - shirowat, a puree of chickpea flour and

-Grind or grind the seeds shortly before use, after briefly roasting them.
+Grind or crush the seeds shortly before use, after first roasting them briefly.

 Korarima is a fantastic botanical for your gin and tonic due to its unique aromas.
-With the pleasant sharpness of grain of paradise.
+With the pleasant sharpness of paradise grain.

 Features: